COVID-19: Information for Participants and Families

 Hospital & Community Dental Services Branch

 While many things have changed, one thing has remained the same, our commitment to your health and safety.
-For emergencies, please call your dental clinic at:
+If you have any questions or need to reschedule your appointment, please contact your clinic at:

 - Diamond Head Clinic – (808) 733-9270